Etheryte/nuxt-dropzone/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Describe your request**
+**Describe your request:**
-A clear and concise description of what you would like to happen.
+A clear and concise description of what you would like to see added or changed.